 For my stay in Prilep, I opted for the Guest House Breza and was happy with my choice.
 The lovely staff there were exceptionally friendly and happy to help where they could.
 It sits on a major road running through Prilep, but didn’t suffer from road noise.
 The rooms weren’t overly spacious and the decor was a little dated but it was ultimately comfortable.
 Best of all, the accommodation was very reasonably priced, in line with typical Macedonian prices.

-A visit to the city of Prilep grants travellers an insight into the Macedonian lifestyle and culture away from the big cities and tourist hotspots.
-With its tobacco industry and unusual landscape, visitors are in for a fascinating and different experience then they could find elsewhere in the country.
+Visiting Prilep grants travellers an insight into the Macedonian lifestyle and culture away from the big cities and tourist hotspots.
+With its tobacco industry and unusual landscape, travellers are in for a fascinating visit.
+Prilep definitely offers a different experience than you could find elsewhere in the country.

 Have you visited Prilep before?
 If not, what most intrigues you about the city and would you consider visiting there?
 Please share in the comments below.